manojgayala/POPL1/Language Manual.md

 indicates that control will pass to this statement if the value of the control expression of the switch statement matches the value of the constant-expression.
 (In this case, the type of the constant-expression must be an integer or character.)
 A statement of the form
 `default : statement`
 indicates that control will pass to this statement if the control expression of the switch statement does not match any of the constant-expressions within the switch statement.
 If the default statement is omitted, the control will pass to the statement following the switch statement.
 Within a switch statement, there can be only one default statement, unless the switch statement is within another switch statement.
+In classes there are labels which are precisely described [here](#Classes)

-### expression statements
+### Expression statements
 Most statements are expression statements, which have the form \

    *expression-statement: \
         expression <sub>opt</sub>;* \

-Expression statements do all of the real work in a program. expression statements are used for assignments and function calls..
+Expression statements do most of the real work in a program.
+Expression statements are used for assignments and function calls.
 All side effects from the expression are completed before the next statement is executed.
 An empty expression statement is called a null statement.
 Expressions and expression statements can be arbitrarily complicated.
 They don't have to consist of exactly one simple function call, or of one simple assignment to a variable.

-For one thing, many functions return values, and the values they return can then be used by other parts of the expression.
-### compound statement
+### Compound statements
 A compound statement (also called a "block") typically appears as the body of another statement, such as the if statement.
 A compound statement groups multiple statements into a single statement.
-Declarations and Types describes the form and meaning of the declarations that can appear at the head of a compound statement.
+Declarations and Types which appear at the head of the block determine the meaning of names used within block.

 *compound-statement:\
  declaration-list<sub>opt</sub> statement-list<sub>opt</sub> \